Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 copying all `article_name`'s, but still it perhaps would be better from a business perspective if there was a second stream just mapping ids to names and we could use the result.
 Here, due to the duplication inherent in the event design, we need to choose whether we run additional grouping by `process_name` or trust all `process_name`s for the same `process_id` to be actually the same.
-One needs to be on the look out for such issues and frequently seemingly innocuous design decisions about event schemas end up being problems down the analytics pipeline.
+One needs to be on the lookout for such issues and frequently seemingly innocuous design decisions about event schemas end up being problems down the analytics pipeline.

 Second (`// 2`) - there is an important technicality about how differential dataflow works.
 If two successive records